 Typically you can make an IRA contribution for the tax year up until the April tax deadline and make an impact on your taxes.
-For example, IRS allows you to make a 2019 IRA contribution up until the tax deadline and possibly get a deduction on your 2019 taxes.
+For example, the IRS allows you to make a 2020 IRA contribution up until the tax deadline and possibly get a deduction on your tax year 2020 taxes.

 Extended Deadline for Tax Owed on Gross Income from IRA/Work-Based Retirement Plan Distributions

-This is because the additional tax is calculated, reported and paid at the same time as the income tax owed on the amounts includible in gross income.
-If you file before July 15, the 10% additional tax will be calculated at the time you file since it is calculated with your tax filing.
+This is because the additional tax is calculated, reported, and paid at the same time as the income tax owed on the amounts includible in gross income.
+If you file before May 17, the 10% additional tax will be calculated at the time you file since it is calculated with your tax filing.

 TurboTax Has You Covered

-You can be confident that TurboTax is ready to help you stay informed and file now up until the extended July 15, 2020, federal deadline.
-Additionally, our team of credentialed TurboTax Live CPAs and EAs is available on-demand to help you out should you have any questions along the way.
+You can be confident that TurboTax is ready to help you stay informed and file now up until the extended May 17, 2021 federal deadline.
+Additionally, our team of TurboTax Live tax experts are available on-demand to help you out should you have any questions along the way.
 TurboTax Live tax experts can also do your taxes for you from start to finish, all from the comfort of your home.

-The IRS is expected to issue additional guidance on the COVID-19 tax relief, so be sure to check back here for the most up to date news and information.
+As the IRS continues to issue additional guidance on COVID-19 tax relief, we will continue to keep you updated.
+Check back here for the most up to date news and information.